jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/data-types-and-variables-lesson/readme.md

 Sometimes it is necessary to convert between data types.
 User input is _always_ a string - like when you enter your email address, age, income, etc.  If you'd like to operate on those numbers though, you'll have convert it to a type of number.

 Remember how we talked about the size of primitive data types?
-An float is smaller than a double, and a double smaller than a long?
+A float is smaller than a double, and a double smaller than a long?

 When converting from smaller types to larger types, for example, int(4 byte) to double(8 byte), conversion is done automatically.
 This is called **implicit casting**.